Looking for fun Christmas desserts and treats? My Christmas Tree Cake Cones are just the ticket!

 Christmas Tree Cake Cones are filled with cake and frosting and then festively decorated and a fun holiday activity for kids.

-The idea for Christmas Tree Cake Cones came while making Witch Hats for Halloween.
-Sugar cones provide the perfect base for a piny, holiday tree.
 This is a great kid-friendly project similar to decorating sugar cookies.
 Allow creative juices to flow while making festive edible decor.
 Also great for landscaping gingerbread houses.

-Don’t forget to PIN Christmas Tree Cake Cones!
+Make sure you PIN Christmas Tree Cake Cones!

-Preheat oven to 350 degrees.
+- Preheat oven to 350 degrees.
 Cover a bundt pan with heavy duty aluminum foil, wrapping tightly.
 Use two layers if you are concerned about the sturdiness.
 Using a sharp knife poke 12 small holes around the circle.
 Insert sugar cones so they are secured upright for filling and baking.
 If you are making 24 you will only do half at a time.

-Prepare cake mix as directed on box.
+- Prepare cake mix as directed on box.
 Fill each sugar cone 2/3 full.
 Bake on the second to lowest rack for 13-15 minutes or until tops spring back when gently pressed.
 Remove and allow to cool.

-When cones are fully cooled, trim the tops with a serrated knife to create a flat surface.
+- When cones are fully cooled, trim the tops with a serrated knife to create a flat surface.

-Frost the cake tops with vanilla buttercream frosting, cap with a Fudge Stripe Cookie.
+- Frost the cake tops with vanilla buttercream frosting, cap with a Fudge Stripe Cookie.
 Allow frosting to set.

-DECORATE!!!!
+- DECORATE!!!!
 This is the fun part- use colored frosting and sprinkles to make beautiful edible Christmas trees!